aleksati/dataset-sonification-with-web-audio/README.md

 </div>
 </br>

 3. Unzip the downloaded contents.
-Inside the folder, you will find these files:
+Inside the folder, you will find your index.html and sketch file together with other p5 library files that enable you to work with p5 locally, such as the "p5.sound.min" (important for anything audio-related).

 <div align="left">
  <img src="/fig/local-2-downloaded-content.png" width=600>